dotnet/csharplang/proposals/span-safety.md

 - ref-like type cannot be a type of an array element
 - ref-like type cannot be used as a generic type argument
 - ref-like variable cannot be boxed
-- ref-like type cannot be a field type
+- ref-like type cannot be a field of ordinary not ref-like type
 - indirect restrictions, such as disallowed use of ref-like types in async methods, which are really a result of disallowing ref-like typed fields.

 Note: